 - When you export a G64x video, the system can include additional

-a file in the Vault and select Show
+in the Vault and select Show

 properties.NOTE: The system only includes this additional file information if an administrator enables the feature in your user settings.